 Exploring the Rich History of Casinos in New Jersey

 Today, Atlantic City features world-famous casino resorts where people worldwide flock together.
-From innovative slot machines to rewarding table game tournaments, Atlantic City Casinos spare no expense to deliver the best in gambling and entertainment.
-Speaking of entertainment, Atlantic City Casinos compete with live entertainment and professional boxing bouts in the case of Harrah's.
+From innovative slot machines to rewarding table game tournaments, Atlantic City casinos spare no expense to deliver the best in gambling and entertainment.
+Speaking of entertainment, Atlantic City casinos offer live entertainment and professional boxing bouts, such as at Harrah's.

-But how exactly did Atlantic City Casino climb the mountain of success?
-This guide takes you into its humble origins to today's stellar and popular Atlantic City Casino venues.
+But how exactly did Atlantic City casinos climb the mountain of success?
+This guide takes you into their humble origins to today's stellar and popular Atlantic City casino venues.

 Atlantic City Didn't Always Have Gambling

 While it might sound like a brain twister, Atlantic City didn't always sanction legalized gambling.
-Between 1844 to 1939, the world-famous Beach Boardwalk was free of organized gambling and casinos.
-However, in 1939, voters approved race track gaming.
+From 1844 to 1939, the world-famous Beach Boardwalk was free of organized gambling and casinos.
+However, in 1939, voters approved racetrack gaming.

-The Freehold Raceway was officially opened in 1939, and in 1953, select non-profit organizations could hold bingo raffles.
-Based on this stellar success, the slot and table game barrier officially fell in 1959 in the Garden State.
-And some years later, New Jersey became the first state to legalize the state lottery.
+The Freehold Raceway officially opened in 1939, and in 1953, select non-profit organizations could hold bingo raffles.
+Building on this success, restrictions eased further, culminating in 1976 when Atlantic City residents voted to allow casinos.
+New Jersey legalized its state lottery in 1970.

 Casino Expansion

-The 1980s would usher in the glory days for Atlantic City Casinos.
-Capitalizing on abandoned buildings and many failing hotels in the area, Atlantic City's expansion produced more than a dozen of casinos between the late 1970s and early 1980s.
-This also propelled a booming construction industry to repurpose these old buildings into gambling powerhouses.
+The 1980s ushered in the glory days for Atlantic City casinos.
+Capitalizing on abandoned buildings and failing hotels, the expansion produced more than a dozen casinos between the late 1970s and early 1980s.
+This propelled a booming construction industry to repurpose old buildings into gambling powerhouses.

-As the 1980s pressed on, former President Donald Trump would stamp his name in Atlantic City lore.
-Atlantic City Casino would reach its apex with the Trump Taj Mahal and Trump Plaza.
-Also, Trump Plaza would host Wrestlemania 4 and five, two of the most successful box-office Wrestlemania tickets today.
-In 1988 alone, Atlantic City Casinos outpaced Las Vegas casinos, nearly three billion to Las Vegas' $2 billion.
+As the 1980s progressed, former President Donald Trump stamped his name in Atlantic City history.
+Atlantic City casinos reached their apex with the Trump Taj Mahal and Trump Plaza.
+Trump Plaza hosted WrestleMania IV and V, two of the most successful box-office WrestleMania events.
+In 1988 alone, Atlantic City casinos generated nearly $3 billion, outpacing Las Vegas' $2 billion.

-Also, Atlantic City Casinos in the 1980s were hosts of prized boxing fights, particularly Mike Tyson's fights during his first run as champion.
+Atlantic City casinos in the 1980s also hosted prized boxing fights, particularly Mike Tyson's during his first championship run.

 The Rebirth